Features • Watertight, tensionless silicone bellows

 The BEJS SYSTEM features an innovation in sealant technology in the form

-of a patent-pending acrylic adhesive infused into the cellular foam base
+of an acrylic adhesive infused into the cellular foam base

 material.
 This new chemistry incorporates a hydrophobic microsphere component never before available in a sealant formulation.